wingedsheep/mtg-card-generator/README.md

+Looking at the code more carefully, I can see the actual model IDs.
+Here's the corrected README:

 # MTG Card Generator

 Generate complete Magic: The Gathering card sets using AI.
 Creates thematically cohesive sets with synergistic mechanics, unique artwork, and proper card balance.